yehudabab/NumpyCTC/README.md

 ![Alt Text](https://raw.githubusercontent.com/yehudabab/NumpyCTC/main/images/f3.PNG)
 (l - gt label, x - matrix, pi - path in the matrix, B - collapse function)

-In order to calculate this expression, and to derive gradients from it, the paper employs a forwards-backwards algorithm which is implemented in the repository.
+In order to calculate this expression, and to derive gradients from it, the paper employs a forwards-backwards algorithm which is implemented in this repository.
 Specifically, two matrices Alpha and Beta are calculated with dynamic programming:

 ![Alt Text](https://raw.githubusercontent.com/yehudabab/NumpyCTC/main/images/f5.PNG)
 ![Alt Text](https://raw.githubusercontent.com/yehudabab/NumpyCTC/main/images/f9.PNG)